-Guidebook for the New gTLD Program61.
+Another important consideration concerning the timing of the launch of an RPM PDP is likely to be the coordination of such an effort with other reviews of, or that may be related to, the new RPMs.
+Of most direct relevance is likely ICANN's commencement57 of an independent review of the TMCH, which had been requested by the Governmental Advisory Committee (GAC) in its April/May 2011 comments on the Applicant Guidebook for the New gTLD Program58.
 In its request, the GAC had listed several specific topics to be examined as part of the review, including: (1) an assessment of whether non-identical matches can be included in the TMCH (e.g. domain names that include a mark at the beginning or the end of an applied for second level domain, or key terms associated with the goods or services identified by the mark, or typographical variations identified by the rights holder); and (2) consultation with registry operators, registrants and rights holders on the benefits (or otherwise) of extending the Trademark Claims Service beyond the current ninety (90) day period.
 Notably, these recommendations are similar to some of the comments received in response to ICANN's recent solicitation for input through the initial RPM Staff Paper.

 It is important to note that the objectives of the TMCH review include the identification of issues that may be addressed in policy development work.
-The review is intended to also "help inform the discussion and enable consideration of the rights protection mechanisms available in the domain name space."62 Care should therefore be taken in a GNSO RPM PDP to engage appropriately with the independent reviewer appointed to evaluate the TMCH and to ensure that the PDP Working Group's timeline and project milestones take the results of the TMCH review fully into account where these raise policy-related issues.
+The review is intended to also "help inform the discussion and enable consideration of the rights protection mechanisms available in the domain name space."
+59 Care should therefore be taken in a GNSO PDP to engage appropriately with the independent reviewer appointed to evaluate the TMCH and to ensure that the PDP Working Group's timeline and project milestones take the results of the TMCH review fully into account where these raise policy-related issues.
 It is possible, for instance, that this independent review may reveal additional policy-related topics that would fall appropriately within the scope of the PDP.
-Flexibility in scope and remit of any PDP is therefore paramount to allow the GNSO community to adapt its work to any other relevant developments and findings.